What’s the first thing that comes to mind when you provide care for a patient?

 Below are some of the most common challenges they face due to the lack of a PMS:

-- Inconsistent appointments, inefficient processes, and higher healthcare costs.
+- Inconsistent appointments, inefficient processes, and high healthcare costs.

 - Lack of reliable patient history records and gathering.